How to treat meth addiction

 - vivid or lucid dreams

 Addiction, on the other hand, is primarily a mental condition.
-Once you stop taking meth, a meth addict will experience psychological withdrawal symptoms, which may last for days with occasional use and weeks or months with chronic use.
+Once you stop taking meth, you are likely to experience psychological symptoms, which may last for days with occasional use and weeks or months with chronic use.
 The main characteristics of meth addiction are:

 1. Behavioral Therapies

-Although medications have proven effective in treating some substance use disorders, there are currently no medications that counteract the specific effects of methamphetamine.
+Although medications have been proven effective in treating some substance use disorders, there are currently no medications that counteract the specific effects of methamphetamine addiction.
 Bupropion, aripiprazole, and baclofen are often mentioned in medical trials, but the success rate is low.
-Modafinil is somewhat more successful, but this is a Class IV scheduled drug.
+Modafinil is somewhat more successful, but this medication is a Class IV scheduled drug.

-Meth addiction treatment can also involves both individual and small group approaches to psychotherapy.
-Addicts talk about their experiences and are walked through a variety of exercises, activities, and interactions designed to further their recovery by increasing self-awareness.
+Meth addiction treatment also involves both individual and small group approaches to psychotherapy.
+Addicts talk about their experiences (like in 12 step support groups) and are walked through a variety of exercises, activities, and interactions designed to further their recovery by increasing self-awareness.

 4. Concurrent health treatment

-Treatment also addresses other medical or mental health issues facing the user and includes education on the risks of HIV and AIDS associated with meth use.
+Treatments for meth addiction also address other medical or mental health issues that you may be facing, including education on the risks of HIV and AIDS associated with meth use, dual diagnosis treatment for co-occuring disorders, and polydrug use treatment.

 Treatment for meth addiction

-Although recovering from meth addiction is challenging, it is not impossible.
-There are several options for you as you start to consider getting off meth.
+Let’s be honest: recovering from meth addiction is challenging.
+However, it is not impossible.
+There are several options and sources of help that can assist you on your path to recovery.
 Treatment settings or professionals that you can consult for more information about treatment for meth addiction include:

-Addiction treatment centers – A meth treatment center is a facility specialized for residential treating drug addictions.
-Treatment centers work with both an addict and their families.
-They offer 24 hour help, provide training in setting boundaries, require compulsory activities, group therapies etc. All you need to do is find a local treatment center and schedule an appointment for initial assessment and then get started on recovery.
+Addiction treatment centers – A meth treatment center is a facility that specializes in treating drug addictions.
+Treatment centers work with both the affected individual and their family.
+They offer 24 hour help, training in setting boundaries, compulsory activities, group therapies, and can include many other treatment amenities.
+All you need to do is find a treatment center that is right for your needs and schedule an appointment for initial assessment and then get started.

-Detox clinics – A meth detox clinic is an in-patient program that can carefully monitor patients’ progress and medically attend to their needs during the difficult process of initial withdrawal.
+Detox clinics – A meth detox clinic is an in-patient program that can carefully monitor your progress and medically attend to all your needs during the difficult process of acute withdrawal from methamphetamine.
+Staff are trained and ready to offer medications, support, and motivation, in addition to providing a safe and substance-free environment.

-Licensed clinical social workers (LCSW) – Licensed clinical social workers are people who are devoting their time to understanding the context of being a meth addict through informal conversations with him personally.
-Social workers then suggest positive actions that can be taken and connect a meth addict with appropriate state sponsored programs that can help.
+Licensed clinical social workers (LCSW) – Licensed clinical social workers are people who are devoting their time to understanding the context of being a meth addict through informal conversations.
+Social workers can suggest positive actions for you to take, and can connect you with appropriate state sponsored rehab programs.

-Psychologists or psychiatrists – Clinical psychologists, specializing in meth addiction treatment or a psychiatrists, are professional in facilitating therapies affecting the psychological and emotional state of the meth addict.
+Psychologists or psychiatrists – Clinical psychologists that specializing in meth addiction treatment as well as psychiatrists are experienced in facilitating therapies in order to determine and improve the psychological and emotional state of a meth user.

-Support groups – Meth addiction support groups are organized groups of former meth addicts, meeting in groups and sharing personal experiences.
-These groups provide mutual aid and support self-esteem and self-confidence by raising self-awareness and connecting with others.
+Support groups – Meth addiction support groups are scheduled meetings of recovering meth addicts, who meet in groups and share personal experiences.
+These groups provide mutual aid, support, self-esteem enhancement, and help you build self-confidence by raising self-awareness and connecting with others.

-Your doctor – Your primary physician may be your first point of contact for getting meth addiction treatment.
-A doctor can first recognize addiction symptoms.
-You can discussing your body’s condition frankly with a primary physician and get further recommendations for treatment.
+Your doctor – Your primary physician can be your first point of contact on the road to meth addiction recovery.
+A doctor can first recognize addiction symptoms, gather information about your physical and mental state, as well as patterns of meth use, and provide further recommendations for treatment.
 In fact, your own doctor may be the best positioned person to suggest local treatment options for you.

 A trusted leader – A trusted religious or spiritual leader can provide you with unconditional support that comes from having deep faith and strong beliefs.
 Sometimes, getting rid of the weight from your chest through by asking for help can be the first, but most important step, in starting a course of meth addiction treatment.

 Do you know someone who is addicted to meth?
 Do you want to help that person overcome the situation?
 If you want to know more about how to treat meth addiction, you are welcome to post your questions, or share your thoughts about meth addiction in the comments section below.
-We will try to provide you with a prompt and personal response.
+We will try to provide a prompt and personal response to all legitimate inquiries.

 Reference resources: Illinois Attorney General: Fight Meth Treatment